petyosi/react-virtuoso/site/docs/getting-started.md

 To fix that, you can hook to the `scrollingStateChange` callback and replace the complex content in the item with a simplified one.
 Check the [scroll handling example](/scroll-handling) for a possible implementation.

-Finally, as a last resort, you can speed up things by hard-coding the size of the items using the `itemHeight` property.
-This will cause the component to stop measuring and observing the item sizes.
-Be careful with that option; ensure that the items won't change size on different resolutions.

 ## Gotchas